-In the month leading up to Yom HaShoah, Holocaust Remembrance Day, which falls on May 5 this year, Yonit Rothchild, a writer working with The Fellowship in Israel, will be sharing the moving story of her grandfather, a Holocaust survivor.
-This week, he faces death and a decision.
+As Jews celebrate Yom HaShoah, Holocaust Remembrance Day, on April 24, Yonit Rothchild, a writer working with The Fellowship in Israel, shares the moving story of her grandfather, a Holocaust survivor.
+In this segment, he faces death and a decision.

 My grandfather, Max Grinblatt of blessed memory, had two requests in life: One was to watch over our children; the other was to tell the story of the Holocaust so that the world would never forget.
 This is his story.

 My grandfather’s experience in concentration camps was fairly typical.
 Harsh labor to the point where it actually killed people, impossible living conditions, and barely any food.
 In fact, one of the camps my grandfather was placed in was Buchenwald, the very site used to film the famous movie Schindler’s List, so I can very much picture how it looked.

 My grandfather told us how they would get some kind of watered-down soup in the morning and one piece of bread at night.
 This slow starvation and malnutrition killed thousands.
 In addition, the clothing given to the victims was hardly appropriate for the cold, snowy winters — that is, if you were lucky enough to have a full set of clothing at all.

 My grandfather survived the last two-plus years without a shirt on his back.
 Yet, somehow, despite these terrible circumstances, my grandfather and his two brothers managed to live and find the will to survive.

 However, there was one time when my grandfather lost his will to live.